-GM Executive Vice President & President of GM China
+Executive Vice President and President, GM China

 About GM: Matt Tsien